-National Accrediting Commission of Career Arts and Sciences (NACCAS) is an independent and autonomous accrediting commission located in Alexandria, Virginia.
+National Accrediting Commission of Career Arts and Sciences (NACCAS) is an autonomous, independent accrediting agency constituted by a non-profit Delaware corporation and is headquartered at Alexandria, Virginia.
 The origin of the organization was in 1981 when two similar organizations merged together to form the Cosmetology Accrediting Commission.

 NACCAS is a nationally recognized - agency under Chapter 33.
-Once in every 6 years, schools are re-evaluated.
-NACCAS code of ethics includes the integrity, observance of moral and ethical standards of society, conflict of interest, confidentiality, equal opportunity, abuse of position and leadership.
+Once every 6 years, schools are re-evaluated.
+NACCAS code of ethics includes the integrity, observance of moral and ethical standards of society, conflict of interest, confidentiality, equal opportunity, abuse of position, and leadership.

-As of now, this commission has accredited 1,300 institutes which have over 120,000 students and also these institutes offer over 30 different courses.
+As of now, this commission has accredited 1,300 institutes that have over 120,000 students and also these institutes offer over 30 different courses.

 Step 1 - The school should be a licensed Post Secondary Educational Institute which should be open and is continuously training students.

 Step 2 - The institution owner must attend a NACCAS accreditation workshop and the Accreditation for the candidate school session which would typically be of 3-days

 Step 3 - Complete an application and submit all the required exhibits and fees via the NACCAS website.

 Step 4 - Review of application, in this process the application goes through a series of reviews by the NACCAS Pre-Scanner and the NACCAS staff.
 After the application is found out to be complete and correct it is given to the candidate committee for the final review.
 Then they will decide the approval by sending a letter to the school 'Granting Candidate Status'.